Shuv0123/virtual_environment/virtual_machine.md

 ## Environment Variables

-- how to check exisiting 'Env var', 'printenv'
+- how to check exisiting Environmnet variable, `printenv`
-- how to print specific env var
-- how to create an env var, we use key word 'export' eg. export NAME=Shuvo
+- how to create an env var, we use key word `export` eg. `export `NAME=Shuvo`
-- how to manke an env var persitent on linux ubuntu - 'nano .profile' and 'export EnvName=value' at the bottom of the file.
-Then 'exit
+- how to manke an env var persitent on linux ubuntu - `nano .profile` and `export EnvName=value` at the bottom of the file.
+Then exit

 ## File permisions